-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+It should be noted that all drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 In order to ensure that tap water is safe to drink, the State and the U.S. EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department's and the U.S. FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791.
+The State Health Department's and the U.S. FDA's regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791 or the Westchester County Health Department at (914) 813-5000.